stevenalexander/simple-api-performance-testing/README.md

 A simple PHP API using the [Zend Framework 2](http://framework.zend.com/) and the standard Zend Skeleton application with small changes to enhance performance
 - [Classmap Autoloading](http://samminds.com/2012/11/zf2-performance-quicktipp-2-classmap-autoloading).

+This example can be extended to a full API implementation.

 Apache vhost example: